Transforming unwanted emotions into something more useful

 Anger and frustration can become Passion and Determination:

-Anger and frustration show us what we care about most — we want the opposite of what has happened.
+Anger and frustration show us what we care about — we want the opposite of what has happened.

-If we pause and realise this then we can use the situation to get clearer about what we want instead.
+If we pause and realise this then we can use the situation to get clearer about precisely what we want instead.
 Then we can look for new ways to achieve that.

 In this way we can transform our anger into clarity, focus, passion, and determination to create what we care most about.
-We can shift from frustration (which is anger combined with a sense of powerlessness) to passion and determination simply to do what we can.
+We can shift from frustration (which is anger combined with a sense of powerlessness) to passion and determination to do what we can.

 Fear can become Courage: